 Mary K. McNeil

-Mary K is one of Seattle’s most loved music teachers, having taught in several Seattle schools over the past 20 years.
+Mary K is one of Seattle’s best-loved music teachers, having taught in several Seattle schools over the past 20 years.
 Mary K organized the mass choir of over 1,000 voices when the Dalai Lama spoke at Safeco field.
 Mary K has completed three levels of training in the summer Kodály program at Seattle Pacific University.